kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(3\) A launch operator must prevent unintentionally conducted or radiated energy due to possible bent pins in a connector, a mismated connector, shorted wires, or unshielded wires within electrical power and signal circuits that interface with hazardous subsystems.

 \(e\) *Propulsion systems.* A propulsion system must be dual fault tolerant to inadvertently becoming propulsive.
 Propulsion systems must be single fault tolerant to inadvertent mixing of fuel and oxidizer.
 Each material in a propulsion system must be compatible with other materials that may contact the propulsion system during launch processing including materials used to assemble and clean the system.
 A launch operator must use engineering controls, including procedures, to prevent connecting incompatible systems.
-A launch operator must comply with §417.417 for hazard controls applicable to propellants and explosives.
+A launch operator must comply with [[Volume 4/C Licensing/0417 Launch safety.md#§417.417   Propellants and explosives.|§417.417]] for hazard controls applicable to propellants and explosives.

 \(f\) *Ordnance systems.* An ordnance system must be at least single fault tolerant to prevent a hazard caused by inadvertent actuation of the ordnance system.
-A launch operator must comply with §417.417 for hazard controls applicable to ordnance.
+A launch operator must comply with [[Volume 4/C Licensing/0417 Launch safety.md#§417.417   Propellants and explosives.|§417.417]] for hazard controls applicable to ordnance.
 In addition, an ordnance system must satisfy the following requirements;

 \(1\) A launch operator must ensure ordnance electrical connections are disconnected until final preparations for flight;